zynthian/zynthian-web2/pages/03.engines/03._engine-list/08.engine-epiano/splash-engine.md

 ---
-title: MDA ePiano
+title: 'MDA ePiano'
 id: mda-epiano
 description: 'A simple but good electric-piano virtual instrument based on Fender Rhodes samples'
 taxonomy:
+    category:
-    category: synthesizer
+        - synthesizer
-    tag: [free-software,synth-emu,synth-sample,ucase-kb]
+    tag:
+        - free-software
+        - ucase-kb
+        - synth-sample
+        - synth-emu
 date: '17:38 24-04-2020'
 subtitle: 'Electric Piano Emulator'
 splash:
     bg_image_landscape: rhodes-hero.jpg
     bg_image: rhodes-hero_small.jpg
 media_thumb: rhodes.jpg
+sitemap:
+    lastmod: '07-05-2026 16:22'
 ---

 [column class="column-offset-1 column-6 first"]
 MDA ePiano is a simple but good Electric Piano virtual instrument.
-It emulates quite nicely the warm sound of a Fender Rhodes, while consuming very little resources.
-It has a few options only, but it's all you need.
+It quite nicely emulates the warm sound of a Fender Rhodes, while consuming very little resources.
+It only has a few options, but it's all you need.
 Simplicity is beauty.

-Back in the 20th century, plugins from Maxim Digital Audio (mda) were among the early VST plugins available for Windows.
-They have a reputation for being high quality with low CPU usage.
-Several years ago the source code for these plugins was released and David Robillard ported the mda plugins to LV2 format.
-Most of the mda plugins are effects but there are also four instruments: DX10, JX10, Piano, and ePiano.
+ Back in the 20th century, plugins from Maxim Digital Audio (MDA, aka Paul Kellett) were among the early VST plugins available for Windows.
+They gained a reputation of high quality with low CPU usage.
+Several years ago the source code for these plugins was released (GPL / MIT license, thanks Paul!) and David Robillard ported the MDA plugins to LV2 format.
+Most of the MDA plugins are audio effects but there are also four virtual instruments: DX10, JX10, Piano, and the remarkable **ePiano**.
 <br>
 <br>

 ## Features:
 + Based around 12 carefully sampled and mastered Rhodes Piano samples.
-+ 1-32 voice polyphony
++ 32 voice polyphony
 + Unique width control
-+ Decay, Release
++ Decay, release
-+ Stereo Width
++ Stereo width
 + Velocity sensitivity
-+ muffle and hardness amount adjustable
++ Adjustable muffle and hardness amount
 + Gentle muffling filter
 [/column]